rtuck99/openhab-binding/com.qubular.openhab-binding-glowmarkt-bundle/README.md

 You will also need to install and configure an OpenHAB persistence service that supports updating of past Item data via `ModifiablePersistenceService`.
-As of OpenHAB 3.3.0 the default RRD4J persistence service doesn't support this, so you will need to use one of the other persistence services such as JDBC.
+The default RRD4J persistence service doesn't support this, so you will need to use one of the other persistence services such as JDBC.

 Once you have added the Glowmarkt API Bridge Thing, configure the User name and